+In summary, the most likely sequence of events regarding the use of material of or based on CM 307 in the mount is as follows: 38 real caudals were used in the original mount (Ca32 and Ca37–Ca73); four belonging to this latter sequence were stolen, 18 more were removed from the mount to the collection area to keep them safe, and 22 wooden replicas were substituted; and (in the 2007 remount) these 18 original caudals were restored to the mount along with four new sculptures.

-Also included in the 2007 remount were about ten additional distal “whiplash” caudals, made by Western Paleontological Laboratories, bringing the total number of caudal vertebrae to 83.
+Also included in the 2007 remount were ten additional posteriormost “whiplash” caudals made by Western Paleontological Laboratories, bringing the total number of caudal vertebrae in the mount to 83.
 The rationale was that the complete tail of the small apatosaurine specimen CM 3378 (probably Apatosaurus louisae) contains 82 vertebrae; given that diplodocines are generally more elongate, gracile animals than apatosaurines, it was estimated that Diplodocus carnegii would have had at least 83 caudals in life.
+Figure 20 shows the provenance of the caudals in the present tail.

-It may be that the already very long tail of the Carnegie Diplodocus should be rather longer still.
-Although the taxonomic identity of CM 307, from which the mid-to-distal caudals were taken, is not known with certainty, it does not appear to be Diplodocus carnegii.
-Ken Carpenter (in prep.) has noted that mid-caudals are proportionally about 25% longer in D. carnegii than those of other diplodocine species (Figure 16).
-Since about 40% of the tail length is made up of CM 307 vertebrae (Taylor pers. obs.), increasing that portion by 25% would increase the total tail length by about 10%.
-The present tail is about 15 m long (see caption to Figure 17A), so this would extend the total length of the animal by 1.5 m.
+It may be that the already very long tail of the Carnegie Diplodocus should be longer still.
+Although the lower-level taxonomic identity of the diplodocine CM 307, from which many of the mid-to-posterior caudals were taken, is not known with certainty (see Tschopp et al., 2019:19–21), it does not appear to be Diplodocus carnegii, as Ken Carpenter (in prep.) has noted that mid-caudals of D. carnegii are proportionally about 25% longer than those of other diplodocine species (Figure 21).
+Since approximately 40% of the tail length is made up of CM 307 vertebrae (Taylor, pers. obs., 2022), increasing that portion by 25% would increase the total tail length by about 10%.
+The present tail is about 15 m long (see caption to Figure 22A), so this would extend the total length of the animal by 1.5 m, from approximately 26.1 m to approximately 27.6 m (see caption to Figure 22).

 The casts made from the Carnegie molds

 As noted above, McIntosh (1981:20) reported that the casts of the Carnegie Diplodocus, starting with the BMNH cast in 1905, were different in some details from the original-material mount erected in 1907 at the Carnegie Museum.
-Specifically, the left forelimb of the casts was sculpted from the slightly smaller diplodocine individual CM 662 rather than from the camarasaurid forelimb CM 21775.
-Not only was this forelimb inherently more appropriate for Diplodocus, it was also a better match for the right forelimb, which in both the Carnegie mount and the casts was based on CM 662.
-In this respect, the casts were better than the original mount.
+Specifically, the left humerus, radius, and ulna of the casts were sculpted from the slightly smaller diplodocine individual CM 662 rather than from the camarasaurid forelimb CM 21775.
+Not only was the forelimb of this diplodocine inherently more appropriate for Diplodocus, it was also a better match for the right forelimb, which in both the Carnegie mount and the casts was also based on CM 662.
+In this respect, the casts were more osteologically accurate than the original mount.

-As noted above, the referred Diplodocus carnegii specimen CM 33985 provided the left fibula and partial pes (metatarsals III, IV and V, see McIntosh 1981:21) of the original mount.
+As noted above, the Diplodocus carnegii referred specimen CM 33985 provided the left fibula and partial pes (metatarsals III, IV, and V; see McIntosh 1981:21) of the original mount.
 (McIntosh listed this specimen as belonging to D. carnegii on page 21 of his catalog, but only as Diplodocus sp. in the table on page 59.)
 For unknown reasons, however, these were not used in the casts.
 One possible reason would be that CM 33985, which had been excavated in 1900, might not have been prepared out of its matrix at the time the material for casting was being assembled in 1903–1904.
 This would be reasonable given the extraordinary volume of fossil vertebrate material that was being collected and prepared by Carnegie Museum teams around that time.